idvorkin/idvorkin.github.io/_d/time-off-2024-08.md

 ### Health and Habits

 - **Diet** - I should be pretty close to steady state goal (165 ish).
-I guess don't go up more then 5 lbs
+I guess don't go up more than 5 lbs

   - Start of: May 180; June 175; July 170; August 165;
-  - Go to grocery store and load up on healhty food
+  - Go to grocery store and load up on healthy food
   - Bring my travel scale

 - **Sleep** - Up every day at 5.

-  - When drifting cut caffiene
+  - When drifting cut caffeine
   - Bring earplugs and sleep mask
-  - Nap while charing the Tesla
+  - Nap while charging the Tesla

-- **Exercise** - This will probably the hardest.
+- **Exercise** - This will probably be the hardest.
   - When out of town, bring a portable kit
   - Figure out an outdoor setup